Reviews

 Pros: Simplest setup of any backup app · Best price-per-GB for unlimited backup · Trusted by millions

-Cons: One computer per plan only · No file sync or sharing · No zero-knowledge encryption
+Cons: One computer per license · No file sync or sharing · No zero-knowledge encryption by default

 Best for: Users with large amounts of data on a single computer who want full protection without thinking about it.

-If you store anything sensitive — medical records, legal documents, confidential work files — Proton Drive is in a completely different category.
-Your files are encrypted on your device before they ever leave it.
-Proton never holds the encryption key.
-Even with a government court order, they cannot hand over readable files.
-Swiss privacy law adds protection that US and EU services simply can’t match.
+If you store anything sensitive — medical records, legal documents, confidential work files — Proton Drive is in a different category.
+Your files are encrypted on your device before they ever leave it, and Proton never holds the key.
+Even with a court order, the company cannot hand over readable files, and Swiss privacy law adds protection that US- and EU-based services can't match.
+New accounts start with 2GB and unlock up to 5GB free by completing a few onboarding steps.

 What it's great at: